-There are currently three Liaison Officers throughout the country with arrangements for a fourth officer to cover the south and southeast portion of the South Island.
+In 2019/20, the Liaison Programme had three Liaison Officers throughout the country with arrangements for a fourth officer to come on board in 2020/21 (covering the south and southeast portion of the South Island).
 There has been a steady increase in PSRMPs since the programme first began.
-The 2017-18 year was largely focused on surface longline (SLL) and bottom longline (BLL) vessels, while the aim for 2018-19 was to expand to trawlers and set net vessels.
+The 2017/18 year was largely focused on surface longline (SLL) and bottom longline (BLL) vessels, while the aim for 2018/19 was to expand to trawlers and set net vessels.
 There have also been opportunistic PSRMPs in dredging, jig and Danish seine fishing methods.
-By the end of the 2017-18 fishing year, the Liaison Programme covered 90 vessels with PSRMPs, and by the end of the 2018-19 fishing year, coverage increased to 196 vessels.
+By the end of the 2017/18 fishing year, the Liaison Programme covered 90 vessels with PSRMPs, and by the end of the 2018/19 fishing year, coverage increased to 196 vessels.